-GHC/CHC's work was featured in the photo exhibition of James Nachtwey at 401 Projects in NY, NY and in his video on MDR-TB, ‘Struggle for Life'; was written up in the international journal Nature, as having developed a pioneering community-based approach to HIV and TB care and research, was featured on the Women's Conference website, and was the subject of two ABC news reports on Good Morning America and World News Tonight showing the impact of the work.
+GHC/CHC's work was featured in the photo exhibition of James Nachtwey at 401 Projects in NY, NY and in his video on drug-resistant TB, ‘Struggle for Life'; was written up in the international journal Nature, as having developed a pioneering community-based approach to HIV and TB care and research, was featured on the Women's Conference website, and was the subject of two ABC news reports on Good Morning America and World News Tonight showing the impact of the work.

 CHC's community-based treatment model for TB has been expanded countrywide to cover all 15 million Cambodians through the Cambodian National TB program.
 The CHC is directly supervising and delivering TB care in the three most populated Cambodian provinces.

 With support from the Annenberg Foundation, the CHC expanded access to treatment for drug-resistant TB to 144 patients, from 62 last year.
 Using our powerful model of community- and home-based care, we aim to provide universal access to drug-resistant TB care in partnership with the National TB program.

 GHC/CHC opens the Joseph P. Sullivan Outpatient Center of Excellence for TB and AIDS Care of Children at the Khmer-Soviet Friendship (KSF) Hospital, Phnom Penh's largest public hospital.
 Outpatient care is provided for more than 400 HIV-positive children, and an accompanying renovation of the pediatric ward has enhanced services for all children at the hospital.